Your council

 Priority action: Deliver good and outstanding children's services with the voice of the child heard throughout.

-Progress by March 2025:
+Progress by September 2025:

 • 'Young People Belong in York' - Our Youth Strategy, was approved by Executive in November 2024.
 The youth strategy aims to focus on what really matters for young people in the city.
 It ensures that we listen to their voices, understand their needs, and work together to provide the best opportunities for them

-• Executive approved a recommendation for care experience to be treated as a protected characteristic in November 2024
+• Executive approved a recommendation for 'care experience' to be treated as a protected characteristic in November 2024.

 Back to list